Real time 3D coherent X-ray diffraction imaging

 Coherent X-ray Diffraction Imaging (CXDI) technique offers unique insights into the nanoscale world, enabling the reconstruction of 3D structures with a nanoscale resolution achieved through computational phase reconstruction from measured scattered intensity maps.
 Computational demands of 3D CXDI, however, limit its real-time application in experimental settings.
 This work presents a carousel phase retrieval algorithm (CPRA) that enables the real-time, high-resolution reconstruction of computationally complex 3D objects.
 CPRA is based on representing the 3D reconstruction problem as a set of 2D reconstructions of projected images corresponding to different experimentally collected angles via the Fourier slice theorem.
 Consistency between the 2D reconstructed images is based on an iterative procedure, in which each 2D reconstruction accounts for the adjacent 2D reconstructed images in a periodic (carousel) manner.
 Demonstrations on complex systems, including a lithium-rich layered oxide particle and a Staphylococcus aureus biological cell, demonstrate that CPRA significantly enhances the reconstruction quality and enables the reconstruction process to be completed in real time during experiment.

-Coherent X-ray Diffraction Imaging (CXDI) is an approach that uses a set of X-ray images to reconstruct 3D objects at a nanoscale resolution\cite{1}.
-CXDI can resolve volume information of an object thus offering a non-invasive way to identify the object’s interior\cite{2}.
-CXDI finds many applications in physics, chemistry, and biology\cite{3,4,5,6,7,8,9,10,11,12,13,14,15,16}.
-With refined experiment techniques\cite{17,18} and algorithms\cite{19,20} CXDI is expected to play an increasingly important role across different disciplines.
+Coherent X-ray Diffraction Imaging (CXDI) is used to reconstruct 2D and 3D objects at a nanoscale resolution \cite{1}.
+3D CXDI offers a non-invasive way to identify the object’s interior \cite{2} and finds many applications in physics, chemistry, and biology \cite{3,4,5,6,7,8,9,10,11,12,13,14,15,16}.
+With refined experiment techniques \cite{17,18} and algorithms \cite{19,20} CXDI is expected to play an increasingly important role across different disciplines.
 During an experiment, a coherent X-ray beam is diffracted by the object and a charge-coupled device (CCD) sensor collects the diffraction patterns as 2D images.
 For 3D object imaging, the object is rotated by a set of angles and the corresponding set of 2D images is collected.
-This procedure can be treated as a Fourier transform (FT) of the object as Fraunhofer’s diffraction\cite{2} (Fig.~\ref{fig:1}).
+This procedure can be treated as a Fourier transform (FT) of the object as Fraunhofer’s diffraction \cite{2} (Fig.~\ref{fig:1}).
 The CCD sensor only collects the intensity whereas the phase information is lost.
-CXDI uses an iterative procedure based on forward and inverse FTs\cite{21}, extracting the phase information.
-The ability to obtain both the intensity and phase leads to a high-resolution reconstruction\cite{21}.
+CXDI uses an iterative procedure based on forward and inverse FTs to extract the phase information for a high-resolution reconstruction \cite{21}.